mickmcc/node-caltime/README.md

 - 2-3pm on Monday of every week in UTC timezone.
 - 14:00-16:00 on the 24th of every month in New York timezone.
 - 9-10am on the third Tuesday of every month in Delhi timezone.
+- 9am-6pm on Friday and Saturday of every week in Dubai timezone.

-`caltime` does not attempt to provide functionality which is already provided by modules such as [Moment](http://momentjs.com).
-For this reason, `caltime` avoids converting dates or times to or from a string representation.
+`caltime` does not attempt to provide functionality which is already provided by packages such as [Moment](http://momentjs.com).
+For this reason, `caltime` avoids converting dates or times to or from their string representation.

 ## API Usage